njenwei/njenwei.github.io/_posts/2020-10-16-brompton-electric-can.md

 {% include image.html url="/assets/images/IMG_2928.jpeg" description="Charging port with CAN high (red) and CAN low wires connected to a Vector CAN dongle or Raspberry Pi" %}

 The electronic components (battery, motor, pedal sensors, controller) communicate via CAN at 500kbps.
 The busload was 35%, which is pretty high for a bicycle - maybe this was a Williams design decision.
-To record data during a cycling trip, I attached a Raspberry Pi Zero and [CAN Hat](https://thepihut.com/products/rs485-can-hat-for-raspberry-pi) to the CAN lines of the charging port, and powered it from the built-in USB charger.
+To record data while cycling, I attached a Raspberry Pi Zero and [CAN Hat](https://thepihut.com/products/rs485-can-hat-for-raspberry-pi) to the CAN lines of the charging port, and powered it from the built-in USB charger.

 I initially tried to use the `python-can` library to log the messages directly as a .blf file, but the overhead from python maxed out the Pi, and caused messages to drop.
 So I chose to use `candump` to record the data, and converted it to a .blf file offline.
 ```bash